isala404/lens-cleaner/backend/README.md

-# Photo Sweep Backend
+# TopPics Backend

-Backend API for the Photo Sweep auto-select feature, powered by Google Gemini AI.
+Backend API for the TopPics auto-select feature, powered by Google Gemini AI.

 ## Setup